taosdata/taos-connector-odbc/README.md

   Provide a clear and detailed description of the issue you are encountering.
   Indicate whether the issue occurs consistently or intermittently.
   If possible, include a detailed call stack or error message that can help in diagnosing the problem.
-- ODBC Connector Version or Commit ID:
+- ODBC Connector Version:
-  Specify the version or commit id of the ODBC Connector you are using.
+  Specify the version of the ODBC Connector you are using.
 - ODBC Connection Parameters:
   Provide your ODBC connection string or DSN (Data Source Name) configuration details.
 Please do not include sensitive information such as usernames and passwords.
   Example: